“It always seems impossible, until it’s done…”

 Or their board of directors, backed by the shareholders, brings in a ‘turnaround artist’ to try and save them.

-We believe that our most recent election was a vote by the shareholders of our nation to effect a turnaround.
+We believe that our most recent presidential election was a vote by the shareholders of our nation to effect a turnaround.
 Doesn’t matter what we think of the ‘artist’ chosen to lead (many are terrible–see ‘Chainsaw Al,’ for example); doesn’t matter whether the establishment candidate got more votes, especially when a clear majority voted for someone more extreme, and when even many of her supporters would have preferred to (see Sanders, B, who was leading Trump by 19 points when the Democratic primaries ended).
-Doesn’t matter if the candidate chosen proceeds to flame out.
-We believe the American voter, when we look closely, is not angry about what government is doing, but at what government has not been doing, for decades.
+Doesn’t matter if the candidate chosen has proceeded to flame out.
+We believe the American voter, when we look closely, is not angry about what government is doing, but at what government has not been doing, for decades, confirmed by the election just completed, which included a record-breaking repudiation of the party in power.

-We’re also going to be placing an outsized emphasis on 21st century ideas that leverage the vast new opportunities for engagement and participation that technology, and its terrible twin, globalization, afford us.
+We’re also going to be placing an outsized emphasis on 21st century ideas, leveraging the vast new opportunities for engagement and participation that technology, and its terrible twin, globalization, afford us.
 Often we’ll take advantage of the medium to write broad brush strokes first, fill in and link to the details later; writers will regularly be adding to, borrowing, linking to and from each other’s pieces, like the building of a vast virtual, very human Gaudian cathedral, guided by a quintessentially American political north star and national forces of nature.
-And we won’t stint on entertainment, amusing ourselves to life, restoring the joy that once was to politics.
+And we won’t stint on entertainment, amusing ourselves to life, restoring the joy that ‘once was’ to politics.

 To further ensure we’re engaged in more than just a vanity exercise, we’ll be particularly focused on ideas that, while national in intent, can be executed, tested, and refined at the state and local levels, which are still the potentially powerful ‘policy labs’ they’ve always been, as organizations like ALEC have proven.
 Every post will contain potential concrete strategies for getting the featured idea its fair due in the political mainstream, and we’ll be voting every quarter on the best new policy idea to pursue seriously as a group, fleshing it out, developing a plan to get it in front of decision-makers, creating supporting materials and resources, pulling together a veritable army of supporters, and more.
 You don’t have time, you say?
 Here’s how we look at it: your government–federal, state, and local–is taking 30-40% of everything you earn, every year: don’t you owe it to yourself to spend more than a few hours during campaign season making sure that much of your blood, sweat, and hopefully not tears is being rightly deployed? 🙂

 Do you have a political idea you’d like to write about?
 Contact us here, create a pen name so you can speak as freely as the founders, and become a vcard-carrying member of the politics 2.0 community (in politics, we’re a long way from 3.0).
-Whether you’re liberal or conservative, a writing pro or a neophyte, we will work with you to make and present your proposed innovations as strong and compelling as possible.
+Whether you’re liberal or conservative, a writing pro or a neophyte, we will work with you to make and present your proposed innovations as strong and compelling as possible, with great art and imagery to go with them.
+Want to write, but don’t know yet about what?
+Check out our supply of political magic mushrooms for inspiration–we’re at least as much about creative as we are about politics.

-Please also comment on these posts–we want each to be a living document, collectively a 21st century Federalist Papers (aim high, dream big!), created and developed in true 21st century style, which means collectively and iteratively written, collaboratively curated, well-leavened with taut drama and funhouse humor; we will be looking to address and incorporate all the ideas and thoughts we receive from the CP fellowship.
+Finally, please comment, early and often, on the posts–we want each to be a living document, collectively a 21st century Federalist Papers (aim high, dream big!), created and developed in true 21st century style, which means collectively and iteratively written, collaboratively curated, well-leavened with taut drama and funhouse humor; we will be looking to address and incorporate all the ideas and thoughts we receive from the CP fellowship.
 Thanks in advance!

 Why The Duck?